Coffee Extraction Fundamentals – Nuts & Bolts

 Now let’s talk a bit more about these 20 – 22% desirables.
 These come in many different shapes and sizes.
 But for simplicity let’s reduce them down to four main categories: Sugars, Acids, Melanoids & Lipids.

 - Sugars, fruit acids and caffeine are the easiest to dissolve and are responsible for light and fruity flavor notes.

 - Melanoidins that are responsible for the browning color of coffee, both in bean and liquid form.

 - Lipids are the natural fats and oils (Brewing methods that use metal filters like French Press and espresso allow lipids to pass through into the cup, producing the mouthfeel those methods are known for.
 The pores in paper filters are so small that they prevent most lipids from passing through.)

-Thru testing with TDS meters we find that 80 – 90% of these desirables are extracted into the brew within the first minute.
+Thru testing with a TDS meter we find that 80 – 90% of these desirables are extracted into the brew within the first minute.
 (Whew that’s a relief!)
 But it’s important to realize that for a satisfying cup, we still need some of those compounds that add fullness and body, the fats and lipids.
-These possibly need 3 minutes to extract.
-We are also lucky in that the 8 – 10% bitter compounds are the slowest to extract and spoil our efforts so far.
+We are also lucky in that the 8 – 10% bitter compounds are the slowest / hardest to extract and spoil our efforts so far.